-- 5.39 Sites E, F and G north of The Old Brickworks, Shoreham Road together with the Old Brickworks would complete a new business area around Henfield Business Park.
-This would allow this area to become a key sustainable employment site in accordance with HDC policy. - 5.40 Business sites E, F and G would benefit from working together to create a joint access which would be desirable for these sites.
+5.38 Sites E, F and G north of The Old Brickworks, Shoreham Road together with the Old Brickworks would complete a new business area around Henfield Business Park.
+This would allow this area to become a key sustainable employment site in accordance with HDC policy.